Maisie Peters: Artistry and influences

 Peters possesses a soprano voice.
-She is a self described "massive fan of Taylor Swift".
-She has also expressed admiration for English-Irish girl group Girls Aloud and English artist Lily Allen.
-She has also cited Arctic Monkeys, My Chemical Romance, All Time Low and Fall Out Boy as influences in her more pop rock songs.
+She is a self described "massive fan" of Taylor Swift, considering Swift a "formative" influence on her music, and expressed admiration for English-Irish girl group Girls Aloud and English artist Lily Allen.
+She names F. Scott Fitzgerald and Donna Tartt as her literary influences.
+She has also cited Arctic Monkeys, My Chemical Romance, Florence and the Machine, All Time Low and Fall Out Boy as influences in her more pop rock songs.